 Extra Curricular Enrichment Activities

-The Street Dance Syllabus fulfils the needs of an ever increasing dance community - fusion of music and dance.
-ISTD curriculum offers styles such as breakdance, locking, popping and groove.
+The Hip Hop syllabus fulfils the needs of an ever-increasing dance community - a fusion of music and dance.
+ISTD (The Imperial Society of Teachers of Dancing) curriculum offers styles such as breakdance, locking, popping and groove.

 Open-ended 2D and 3D creative projects focusing on visual art skills.